51st Army (Russia): Postwar

 During June 1945, the army moved from the Baltic States to the Urals with almost all its forces.
 In July 1945, the army headquarters became the headquarters of the Ural Military District.
 The army's 63rd Rifle Corps (77th, 279th and 417th Rifle Divisions) became part of the district.
 Its 10th Rifle Corps (87th, 91st and 347th Rifle Divisions) became part of the Kazan Military District.
 The 1st Guards Rifle Corps (53rd Guards, 204th and 267th Rifle Divisions) became part of the Moscow Military District.

 In 1977, the 51st Combined Arms Army was re-formed on the basis of the staff of the 2nd Army Corps in the Far East Military District.
 The army was stationed on Sakhalin and in the Kuril Islands.

-The 79th Motor Rifle Division was disbanded in 1994.
+Order of Battle in the 1980s

+In 1988, the composition of the 51st Combined Arms Army included: Army headquarters was located at Yuzhno-Sakhalinsk, Sakhalin Oblast.

+Other Army-level troops reported by Feskov et al. 2013, as of 1988, included the 31st Anti-Aircraft Rocket Brigade with surface-to-air missiles at Yuzhno-Sakhalinsk, the 326th Engineer-Sapper Regiment also at Yuzno-Sakhalinsk; and the 1101st Separate Motor Rifle Regiment at Sokol.
+The 264th Artillery Brigade and 957th Anti-Tank Artillery Regiment were based at Solovevka.

 On 11 October 1993 the army was reorganized as the 68th Army Corps.
 Its 33rd Motor Rifle Division and 18th Machine Gun Artillery Division became part of the 68th Army Corps.
+The 79th Motor Rifle Division was disbanded in 1994.
 The 68th Army Corps disbanded in 2010, but was later reformed in 2014.

-Order of Battle in the 1980s

-In 1988, the composition of the 51st Combined Arms Army included: Army headquarters was located at Yuzhno-Sakhalinsk, Sakhalin Oblast.

-Other Army-level troops reported by Feskov et al. 2013, as of 1988, included the 31st Anti-Aircraft Rocket (Missile) Brigade, at Yuzhno-Sakhalinsk (Южно-Сахалинск), the 326th Engineer-Sapper Regiment also at Yuzno-Sakhalinsk; and the 1101st Separate Motor Rifle Regiment at Sokol.
-The 264th Artillery Brigade and 957th Anti-Tank Artillery Regiment were based at Solovevka.